- Inter Insular

 GH Forty had a successful time at Elizabeth College starting with 4 for 37 against Grange CC, then scored 41 and took 8 for 32 against Mr FW Mourant’s XI and the day after scored 47* against The Garrison.
 He took 7 for 13 against the Royal Artillery and 4 for 45 against the Green Howards and then scored 36 against The Garrison.
-At the end of June he took 7 wickets against the Grange CC and in his last game for College he scored 60 against the Royal Artillery.
+At the end of June he took 7 wickets against the Grange CC and in his last game for College he scored 60 against the Royal Artillery. in 1910 he scored 3 and took 3 wickets when the College were beaten by Victoria College.
+In the return match that year Elizabeth College were dismissed for 60 with Fortey scoring and were on the receiving end of 425 for 7 in return by Victoria College.
 However in 1918 he was back as Major GH Forty where he assembled a team to play in what turned out to be a close game against the College.

 In 1914 E d’A Collings scored 69* against Mr FW Mourant’s XI and 38 against The Garrison two days later.
 His last two innings amassed 33* against the Royal Artillery and 58 against The Garrison.